Xyrai/RSA-Cryptosystem/README.md

 ### Encryption
 **Step 1: Calculating p and q**

-1. Fill in a prime number for: p
+1. Fill in a number for: n
-2. Fill in a prime number for: q
-3. Press on **Step 1** for the result of n
+2. Press on **Step 1** for the result of p and q

 **Step 2: Calculating e**